 The six official religions recognized by the Indonesian government are Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.
-This does not account for the tribal and ancestral beliefs and traditions, which existed long before explorers set foot on these islands, and long before Indonesia became Indonesia.
-As previously mentioned, such a diverse and wide country is bound to have a very interesting cultural background, which we love to discuss onboard.
-However, our focus this time is on religion and ist geographic distribution across the Indonesian archipelago.
+This does not account for the tribal and ancestral beliefs and traditions.
+They existed long before explorers set foot on these islands, and long before Indonesia became Indonesia.
+As previously mentioned, such a diverse and wide country is bound to have a very interesting cultural background.
+However, our focus this time is on religion and its geographic distribution across the Indonesian archipelago.

 The main religions you would encounter while cruising with Adelaar are the following:

 - Islam (Abrahamic monotheistic religion teaching that there is only one God and that Muhammad is the messenger of God)

 - Christianity (Abrahamic monotheistic religion based on the life, teachings, and miracles of Jesus, known as the Christ, who is the focal point of the Christian faith)

 - Balinese Hinduism (Hindu worship incorporating local animism, ancestor worship or Pitru Paksha and reverence for Buddhist saints or Bodhisattava)

 It is also worth noting that most of the port towns usually host a lot of Muslims no matter which island you visit.
 This is mainly due to the “bajo people”, who are families of fishermen.
 They used to live exclusively at sea on their boats but have slowly adopted a more sedentary lifestyle.
 Coming from all over Indonesia, they generally follow Islam, which explains why you often find mosques in most harbors, even if the dominant religion of the specific island is not Islam.